minopeef/simon-game/README.md

 ```

 Global variables are a weak spot of JavaScript.
-It can be easily avoidable with *Immediately-Invoked-Function-Expressions (IIFE)* to allow for private scopes to protect variables and methods.
+It can be easily avoidable with *Immediately-Invoked-Function-Expressions (IIFE)* to allow private scopes to protect variables and methods.
 I didn't do this.